 The Office of Student Activities supports student leaders in managing their clubs and hosting events that will impact the student body.
+The Office of Student Activities supports students in managing their clubs, hosting events, and creating spaces that will impact the student body.

 The purpose of the Association for Women in Mathematics(AWM) is to create a community in which women and girls can thrive in their mathematical endeavors, and to promote equitable opportunity and treatment of women and others of marginalized genders and gender identities across the mathematical sciences.